StatGenPRD/GDCgtx/HowToRun.md

 Another example would be if you have standard imputed data for ```SNP``` ```1:1000``` in ```chr1chunk1.info.gz``` and are creating ```chr1assayed.info.gz``` to capture assayed genotypes where the ```SNP``` value for the variant at position 1000 should be something like ```1:1000:assayed```.

 #### <a name ="Missing">Missingness</a>
 Currently the pipeline does not handle missing doses.
 This is the reason that assayed genotypes are not currently merged into the imputed doses because NoCall genotypes are expected.
-See the [issue](https://github.com/tobyjohnson/gtx/issues/1) in the gtx package for progres on this.
+See the [issue](https://github.com/tobyjohnson/gtx/issues/1) in the gtx package for progress on this.

 #### <a name="SubjectIDs">Subject IDs</a>
 Subject IDs (first column of dose file) should be of the form ```USUBJID->USUBJID``` where USUBJID is the same value specified in the clinical data (see Prepare clincal data below).
 Order does not matter.